JDCalvert/pf2e-convenient-consumables/README.md

 - <strong>description</strong> (e.g. `"1d6"`) This is additional information that may be useful for choosing an item, such as how much damage this variant does.

 #### Example
-The module comes bundled with a few example macros `Elixir of Life` and `Healing Potion` which show how to use the functions.
+The module comes bundled with a few macros for:
+- Elixirs of Life
+- Healing Potions
+- Each of the common alchemical bombs from the Core Rulebook

+You can use these macros as a basis for your own macros!

 ```
 game.pf2eConvenientConsumables.postConsumableItem(